cloudposse/terraform-yaml-config/README.md

 For automated tests of the complete example using [bats](https://github.com/bats-core/bats-core) and [Terratest](https://github.com/gruntwork-io/terratest)
 (which tests and deploys the example on Datadog), see [test](test).

-For an example of using local config maps with importing and deepmerging into a final configuration map, see [examples/imports-local](examples/imports-local).
+For an example of using local config maps with `import` and deep merging into a final configuration map, see [examples/imports-local](examples/imports-local).

-For an example of using remote config maps with importing and deepmerging into a final configuration map, see [examples/imports-remote](examples/imports-remote).
+For an example of using remote config maps with `import` and deep merging into a final configuration map, see [examples/imports-remote](examples/imports-remote).